 The rankings are split into 4 quarters or quartiles that indicate the best and worst routes, and the upper and lower performing routes.

 Note: The B road results are only an approximate indication of collision performance as the results are greatly affected by limited traffic count data collected; the AADT traffic counts used in the calculations span a number of different years and half of the readings are at least 5 years old.
 AADT data for B roads are not directly comparable with A road AADTs; A road traffic data was sourced from the Department for Transport however the B road data comes from in house Devon County Council counters –both use different methodology to calculate AADT data.

-Cluster Analysis Methodology
+Cluster Site Methodology

 All roads, all severities, 5 in 30 meter radius, over 5 years